 This is because you may have to take a more expensive secondary STD test to confirm the positive result.
 If so, then you would have paid less using an online STD service or a local clinic to begin with.

 Where To Buy

-Personally, I don’t recommend buying an STD test from a retail giant like Walmart or Amazon, because they may not protect your anonymity as vigilantly, and they can’t answer your questions about STD testing.
+Personally, I don’t recommend buying an STD test from a retail giant like Walmart or Amazon, because they may not protect your identity as vigilantly, and they can’t answer your questions about STD testing.